 Condensate can back up into the inducer assembly, on a furnace with afue of 90% or more, if the furnace's condensate trap gets clogged.

 If the inducer motor does not start when required, you should feel the motor to see if it is hot.
 If the motor is hot, it should be replaced.
-You can find the correct replacement in our parts store from Amazon.

 If the inducer is not hot, you should check to see if power is being supplied to the motor.
 If there is no power to the motor, ensure the thermostat is calling for the furnace to come on.
 If it is, then the control board should be replaced.